ajaysable976/Ted_talks/README.md

 This is a machine learning project for predicting the number of views a TED talk will receive.
 It uses regression algorithms to predict the popularity of a talk based on various features such as the speaker, the topic, and the duration.

 ## Installation
-Clone the repository: git clone https://github.com/your_username/ted-talks-prediction.git Navigate to the project directory: cd ted-talks-prediction Install the necessary libraries: pip install -r requirements.txt
+Clone the repository: git clone https://github.com/your_username/Ted_talks.git Navigate to the project directory: cd ted_talks_views_prediction(regression).ipynb

+## Install the necessary libraries:
+pip install -r requirements.txt

 ## Usage
 Run the Jupyter notebook: jupyter notebook